ganderzz/dylanpaulus.com/_posts/2018-5-15-using-react-with-typescript-part-one.md

 `private handleClick = (event: React.MouseEvent<HTMLButtonElement>) => {`

 We create a new private method called `handleClick` that will take care of our button click events.
-Notice that since React uses synthetic events, we have to use one of React's types.
-The event was triggered by a click of the mouse, so we'll use `React.MouseEvent`. **React.MouseEvent** is a generic type that takes the type of element the event is happening on.
-In our case, it's the default HTML button element.
+Notice that since React uses synthetic events--we have to use one of React's types.
+The event was triggered by a click of the mouse, so we'll use `React.MouseEvent`. **React.MouseEvent** is a generic type that takes the type of element the event is triggered from.
+In our case, it's the default HTML button element (defined as `HTMLButtonElement`).
 We finish off by incrementing or decrementing the count based on the title of the button.

 Our counter is now complete with TypeScript types!